shpml/fundamentals/11_chapter/12_assessment.md

 When finished, don't forget to **add**, **commit** and **push** your code to your GitHub repository!

 Now it's time to submit you code!
 Submit your link to your Github repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).

+#### Taking it further on your own

+Our game could use a few finishing touches.
+Take some time to think about how you might reset the game board to play again.
+What if you wanted to keep track of score?